openframeworks/ofSite/_documentation/sound/ofSoundPlayer_functions.markdown

 _inlined_description: _

 Gets a frequency spectrum sample, taking all current sound players into account.

 Each band will be represented as a float between 0 and 1.

+warning:This isn't implemented on mobile & embedded platforms.
+Parameters:
+nBands number of spectrum bands to return, max 512.
+\return pointer to an FFT sample, sample size is equal to the nBands parameter.